Graph atomic cluster expansion for foundational machine learning interatomic potentials: Author contributions

 \section{Author contributions}

 Conceptualisation and Project Administration: All authors.
 Y.L. and A.B. developed the software and parameterized the models.
-Writing—original draft: Y.L.
-Writing—review and editing: All authors.
+Writing - original draft: Y.L.
+Writing-review and editing: All authors.
 Resources and funding acquisition: Y.L., R.D.